JonathanGalvanB/House-prices---Erdos-Institute-DS-Bootcamp-2024/README.md

 ![image](https://github.com/JonathanGalvanB/House-prices---Erdos-Institute-DS-Bootcamp-2024/assets/71037216/6c1f6e52-0ddd-4c20-b6de-860908a64953)

 #### Dummy Variables:
-For converting our categorical variables to dummy variables, we dedcided to use one-hot encoding and label encoding.
+For converting our categorical variables to dummy variables, we decided to use one-hot encoding and label encoding.
 We used 2 different encodings for this process:

 The first one was pd.get_dummies():